ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 To create the masks, use the `create_below_sfc_mask.py` script.
 The `create_file_name_list.sh` script is useful for creating a text file with the list of nature run output files, which is required by `create_below_sfc_mask.py`.
 For the usage of `create_below_sfc_mask.py`, run `python create_below_sfc_mask.py -h`.

 Once the masks are created, the `.conf` files in this directory can be used.
 Note that when using these configuration files, `{MASK_DIR}` must be replaced with the path leading to the masks.
 These configuration files also have a lot of variables in them (each pressure level and model variable combination is a separate variable for verification).
 This can be quite cumbersome to deal with, so the `write_FCST_OBS_fields.sh` script can be used to write the FCST and OBS field specifications to a text file, where they can then be copied into the METplus configuration files.

+#### RHobT Verification

+Most of the upper-air and lower_atm verification configuration files verify specific humidity as the moisture variable.
+The `RHobT` directory contains scripts that allow the user to verify RHobT (i.e., relative humidity computed using the temperature from the nature run and specific humidity from the forecast runs).

+First, RHobT must be computed using a Python script (`RHobT/compute_RHobT.py`) that relies on pygrib instead of xarray for GRIB file manipulation (this is because pygrib can edit GRIB files whereas xarray can only read GRIB files).
+This script computes RHobT from nature run and forecast run GRIB output and saves RHobT to a separate GRIB file.
+This new GRIB file can then be used for verification.
+Computing RHobT for all pressure levels can be rather time consuming, so a Rocoto workflow is provided to automate the process.
+To run, copy `RHobT/preprocess_RHobT_EXAMPLE.xml` to your working directory, edit the variables in the workflow as needed, then run as a cron job.

 ## Useful Documentation